a-b-street/abstreet/docs/INSTRUCTIONS.md

 Things to try:

 - In sandbox mode, hover over an intersection, right click, and spawn agents.
-  Then you can start the simulation by pressing **space** to "resume".
+  Then you can start the simulation by pressing **space** or clicking the icon.
-- To run a realistic, full day's worth of traffic, go to sandbox mode and "reset sim" if needed.
-Then "start a scenario" and choose the "psrc" entry (this needs a better name).
+- To run a realistic, full day's worth of traffic, go to sandbox mode, then "start a scenario" (hotkey **s**) and choose the "weekday_typical_traffic" entry.
 Time (shown in the top-right corner) starts at midnight.
 Things tend to get interesting around 6am.
 Try zooming in for details, and zooming out to see an overview.
 - Go to edit mode (note this will reset the simulation).
 Pick a lane, right click, and change it to another type.
 You can also change which roads see a stop sign by right clicking the intersection, choosing to edit, hovering over a stop sign, and pressing **space** to toggle it.
 You can do the same for intersections with traffic signals.
+- Go back to the main menu and pick a challenge.
+Should be self-explanatory from there -- leave me feedbck if not.

 ## For developers: Compiling from source